 In printer/keyboard emulation mode, the display console accepts printer/keyboard commands and responds with status and sense information.
-The data received or sent with the commands is formatted to appear on the display console and optional printer in a manner similar to the actual devices being emulated.

-Indicators and keys to emulate printer/keyboard functions are displayed on the display console to allow the functions to be performed by the operator.
+The data received or sent with the commands is formatted to appear on the display console and optional printer like the actual devices being emulated.
+Indicators and keys to emulate printer/keyboard functions are displayed on the 3278-2A or 3279-2C Display Console to allow the functions to be performed by the operator.